 The alternative you choose should be compatible with the tools you use.

 Completely free VoIP services for businesses are rare.
 Most free options are for personal use and lack essential business features.
-Grasshopper offers a very affordable entry-level plan ($14/month) that provides a basic virtual phone system.
+Nextiva offers a $15/user/month entry plan with both inbound and outbound voice.
+Grasshopper also has an affordable entry-level plan ($14/month) that provides a basic virtual phone system.
 Ooma is another budget-friendly option with plans starting at $19.95/month.
-Dialpad offers a free trial; after the trial, it starts at $15, while Nextiva has a starting price of $20.
+Dialpad offers a free trial; after the trial, it starts at $15.

 Consider your long-term needs.
 Even if a low-cost option seems tempting at first, make sure it can scale with your business and offers the features you need in the future.